vannsaurer/Tic-Tac-Bot/README_for_TA.txt

 There is a short video saved in the repository that shows 5 runs of our program. - One run per read in board image.
 The video file is: TicTacBot_Video.mkv
+To view the video be sure to click on "view raw" after clicking on the video in the repository.